-As a teenager, Alton Yates (L) did a job that helped send people into space.
+As a teenager, Alton Yates (pictured above) did a job that helped send people into space.

 In the mid-1950s, before NASA existed, Yates was part of a small group of Air Force volunteers who tested the effects of high speeds on the body.
 They were strapped to rocket-propelled sleds that hurtled down a track at more 600 miles per hour and stopped in a matter of seconds.
 These experiments helped prove that space travel was safe for humans.

-At StoryCorps, Yates told his daughter, Toni, that—for him—the story starts in high school, shortly after his mother died.
+At StoryCorps, Yates told his daughter, Toni (pictured together at left), that—for him—the story starts in high school, shortly after his mother died.

-After leaving the Air Force in 1959, Alton Yates became involved with the Civil Rights Movement in his hometown of Jacksonville, FL.
-On August 27, 1960, he attended a sit-in that turned violent, and became known as Ax Handle Day.
+After leaving the Air Force in 1959, Alton Yates became involved with the Civil Rights Movement in his hometown of Jacksonville, Florida.
+On August 27, 1960, he attended a sit-in that turned violent.
+It became known as Ax Handle Day.